systemd/mkosi/mkosi/resources/mkosi.md

 : Note that each path containing extra configuration is only parsed once, even if included more than once with `Include=`.

+: The builtin configs for the mkosi default initrd and default tools tree can be included by including the literal value `mkosi-initrd` and `mkosi-tools` respectively.

 `InitrdInclude=`, `--initrd-include=`

 : Same as `Include=`, but the extra configuration files or directories